t7leeschool/t7leeschool.github.io/_pages/b2-loops.md

 practise while waiting for opponents.
 Try them in actual games occasionally.
 Don't force it.

-Conscious practise is only a means to subconscious mastery.
-A complete beginner could do an hour long session of nothing but b2 loops right now, get into the rhythm of it, and with warm hands hit 7 loops in a row.
-For the rest of the session they'll be on the level of conscious mastery.
-Their hit rate could be as high as 90%.
-Tomorrow that will vanish.
-Their subconscious mastery will budge an inch.

-The trick is recognizing that subconscious mastery occurs subconsciously.
-You do just enough practise that your brain says "hmm, I should look into this," then stop.
-Anything more is a waste of time.

 You'll lose a lot of games to dropped b2 loops.
 It's unavoidable.

 Then, one day, it'll all come together.
 This can take months, even years.